Charles Bémont: Life

-He was also responsible for the continuation of the Gascon Rolls, the publication of which had been begun by Francisque Michel in 1885 (supplement to vol. 5, 1896; vol. ii., for the years 1273–1290, 1500; vol. iii., for the years 1290–1307, 1906).
+He was also responsible for the continuation of the Gascon Rolls, the publication of which had been begun by Francisque Xavier Michel in 1885.
+His supplement to Volume I was published in 1896, his Volume II in 1900, and his Volume III in 1906, bringing the published years of the rolls up to 1307.
 He received the honorary degree of Litt.
 Doc. at Oxford in 1909.
 He was made a corresponding member of the British Academy in 1914.

 A street in Croissy-sur-Seine commemorates him.